 This will now display any product where the category matches an instance of the specific keyword being searched e.g. Digital Marketing

 Once you’ve configured the data source of your repeating group, you can then start adding dynamic content into the main row of this element.

 Sending data between pages

 Sending data between pages is an essential function for most dynamic products.
-We’ve covered this feature in more detail throughout our introductory lessons below.
+We’ve covered this feature in more detail throughout our introductory lessons on sending data to pages.